 Keystone pricing: a simple markup formula

-Keystone pricing is a pricing strategy retailers use as an easy rule of thumb.
+Keystone pricing is a product pricing strategy retailers use as an easy rule of thumb.
 Essentially, it’s when a retailer determines a retail price by simply doubling the wholesale cost they paid for a product to set a healthy profit margin.
 There are a number of scenarios in which using keystone pricing can result in a product being priced either too low, too high, or just right for your business.

 Here’s an easy formula to help you calculate your retail price:

 Retail price = [cost of item ÷ (100 - markup percentage)] x 100

 For example, if you want to price a product that costs you $15 at a 45% markup instead of the usual 50%, here’'s how you would calculate your retail price: